“Here, I can help you with that.

 - Verbally show your respect.
 While you may assume the person understands how you feel, it’s a fantastic feeling to be told how much we mean to one another.
 Take time to state specific ways the older individual has helped you in some way and how much you appreciate that help, from learning to ride a bike or drive a car, to parenting skills, to the ability to paint or draw or carve wood.
 Be truthful in your compliments, and speak them often, from your heart.

-A trained in-home caregiver, such as those at Visiting Angels of San Jose, is adept in sustaining the delicate balance between providing care for seniors and improving their sense of purpose and meaning.
-Contact us to learn more about our home care services, view our full service area or to schedule a free in-home personalized consultation for your senior loved one.
+A San Jose caregiver team, such as those at Visiting Angels of San Jose, is adept in sustaining the delicate balance between providing care for seniors and improving their sense of purpose and meaning.
+Contact us to learn more about our home care services, view our full service area or to schedule a free in-home personalized consultation with one of our San Jose caregivers for your senior loved one.